 To combat this issue, PatSnap has developed a smart search feature to make the whole business of patent searching a lot easier.

 How does it work?

 The smart search works by helping you to build a query based on both your history and commonly used elements used within a search.

 Additionally, in case of English keywords when you start typing in the search box smart search will suggest words based on the most common words that start with the letters that have been inputted. (based on the number of patents these terms appear in)

-You can access the smart search by using the search bar found on the analytics homepage, as seen in the image below.
+You can access the smart search by using the search bar found via simple search, as seen in the image below.

 As soon as you start typing into the search bar, suggestions will be made in the search bar for the search query you might have wanted to run or suggestions of how you may want to continue with this search query.
 This is based on your history, assignees, and syntax.

 The smart search will continue to respond to your query however long it is.